rudi-c/rudi-c.github.io/works/index.md

 ---------------------------------------

-A transformer model I made for the hierarchical modelling assignment of Graphics class.
+A transformer model I made for the hierarchical modelling assignment of Graphics class (2016).

 <center>
   <img src="/images/jetfire.gif" />